-In March of 2006 the community voted to approve a tax rate increase for the district which resulted in significant surpluses from FY07 through FY19 (with the exception of FY18 and FY19 due to construction costs).
+In March of 2006 the community voted to approve a tax rate increase for the district which resulted in significant surpluses from FY07 through FY20 (with the exception of FY18 and FY19 due to construction costs).

 The following graph reflects fund balances over the past ten years.
-Note that the March 2006 voter approved tax rate increase became effective with taxes collected in FY07.